juliohm1978/kubernetes-nfs-volume-provisioner/README.md

   storageClassName: sc01
 ```

 When the `init-perms` annotation is `true`, the controller will attempt to mount the NFS share temporarily and create the subdirectories `/subpath/default-myclaim`.
 It will use the values from `uid`, `gid` and `mode` to adjust directory owner and permissions.
 If this initialization step fails, the PV will not be created.

-This allows PVs to be fully provisioned, making sure its volume directories exist on the remote NFS server with the correct owner and permissions.
+These annotations allow PVs to be fully provisioned, making sure its volume directories exist on the remote NFS server with the correct owner and permissions.